cncf/foundation/code-of-conduct.md

 ### CNCF Events

 CNCF events, or events run by the Linux Foundation with professional events staff, are governed by the Linux Foundation [Events Code of Conduct](https://events.linuxfoundation.org/code-of-conduct/) available on the event page.
-This is designed to be used iconjunction with the CNCF Code of Conduct.
+This is designed to be used conjunction with the CNCF Code of Conduct.

 ## Our Standards